Gabriel-Giani/take-home-assignment/README.md

 # PDF Document Intelligence with Azure

-This Next.js application demonstrates how to use Microsoft Azure Document Intelligence (formerly Form Recognizer) to extract text and bounding box coordinates from PDF documents using OCR.
+This Next.js application demonstrates how to use Microsoft Azure Document Intelligence to extract text and bounding box coordinates from PDF documents using OCR.

 ## Features